 On December 10, 1948, the United Nations adopted the Universal Declaration of Human Rights (UDHR), written to address the atrocities committed during World War II.
 Since then, the United Nations and other bodies have adopted additional documents on human rights.
 The International Bill of Human Rights includes the UDHR, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights.

-- Visit the ELCA Advocacy Action Center to contact your congress members about vital issues impacting our communities, including government disaster response program reform and supporting refugees.
+- Advocate.
+Visit the ELCA Advocacy Action Center to contact your congress members about vital issues impacting our communities, including government disaster response program reform and supporting refugees.

 - Study.
 Read the ELCA’s social message “Earth’s Climate Crisis.”
 It provides theological rationale and social analysis to foster discernment and engagement relating to climate care.

 - Volunteer.
 By volunteering in local disaster response through your synod or regional social ministry organization, you can ensure that survivors’ rights to adequate living is met.